 The foundation of all that we do must be the revelation that God has given us in his word.
 Deut 29:29 us a useful summary of the purposes of God's revelation.

 The Bible has much to say about how families should conduct their affairs.
-Here is a book-length study of divorce and remarriage in the Bible.
+A separate page discusses divorce and remarriage in the Bible, and gives pointers to some books I've written on the subject.

 topIt is common, but completely inappropriate, to describe our Lord's sacrifice as an atonement.
 Here's why.